romanowski/blog/path_dependent_types.md

 Let's check if we can mix moduli from different fields:

->scala> val z1 = Z(10000103)
+	scala> val z1 = Z(10000103)
->z1: Z = Z(10000103)
+	z1: Z = Z(10000103)

->
->scala> val z2 = Z(20000208)
+	scala> val z2 = Z(20000208)
->z2: Z = Z(20000208)
+	z2: Z = Z(20000208)

->
->scala> val m = new z1.Modulus
+	scala> val m = new z1.Modulus
->m: z1.Modulus = Z$Modulus@6c6cb480
+	m: z1.Modulus = Z$Modulus@6c6cb480

->
->scala> val n: z2.Modulus = m
+	scala> val n: z2.Modulus = m
->error: type mismatch;
+	error: type mismatch;
-> found   : z1.Modulus
+ 	 found   : z1.Modulus
-> required: z2.Modulus
+	 required: z2.Modulus
->       val n: z2.Modulus = m

 Good, no way to do harm.
 Having done this, let's try to define a type representing an integer mod some modulus.

 	class IntMod[N <: Z#Modulus] private(val value: Long) extends AnyVal

 In other words, our "integer mod N" is parameterized by the path-dependent Modulus type (notice Z# notation) and by virtue of this the IntMod[z1.Modulus] is an entirely different type from IntMod[z2.Modulus].
 This is exactly what we wanted in order to achieve 2 from our little list.
-By the way, we have made IntMod's constructor private to take a stab at the first point.
+By the way, we have made IntMod's constructor private to take a stab at the 1st point.
 We don't wanna let anyone instantiate our integers because we want them to be indistinguishable from "real" numerics.
 We have also made it value type for a good measure, we'd certainly like to squeeze a little bit of performance where possible.
 So how do we mix IntMods with Scala native types?
 We need to be able to lift any numeric to our IntMod implicitly.
 Let's make a companion object to help with this.

 	  object IntMod {